Summer Funding Campaign

 - Telic Arts Exchange / The Public School (Los Angeles)

 - Eremite Records Unitarian Meeting House Free Jazz Series (Amherst, MA)

 - DC Space (Washington DC)

 Where does your money go?

 We are well-resourced and well-experienced to maintain our space, provide labor, organize volunteers and pay basic operating costs.
-We have lots of volunteers too but we are, for now, dependent on small donors to meet our base infrastructure costs (rent, insurance and utilities) which currently total approximately $1500/month after our own personal contributions – we are patrons too!
+We have lots of volunteers too but we are, for now, dependent on small donors to meet our base infrastructure costs (rent, insurance and utilities) which currently totals approximately $2000/month after our own personal contributions – we are patrons too!